 - Asperger's Syndrome or Autistic Spectrum Disorder

 - Medical Conditions, such as Diabetes, Sickle Cell Anaemia, Epilepsy, Cancer, HIV, Arthritis, Asthma and a number of other conditions.

-We know that each person's disability can affect them in different ways, so the support we offer is flexible and tailored to each individual.
-We encourage all students with disabilities to contact us to discuss meeting your individual needs.
+We know that each person's disability can affect them in different ways, so the support we offer is flexible and tailored to each individual, so just come along and discuss what you need.

 If you are unsure about whether you can access support, contact us.

 All discussions about supporting you while you are at our University are confidential and are aimed at encouraging your independence in accessing and participating in your course and student life.
 Support could include:

 - Student Support Meeting at application stage to discuss relevant support requirements; click here to find out more about Student Support Meetings